SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 Further examples can be found in the [pipeline-to-pipeline examples](../examples/pipeline-to-pipeline.md).

 Present caveats:
- * Circular dependencies are not detected.
+ * Circular dependencies are not presently detected.
  * Pipeline status is local to each pipeline.

 ## Data Centric Implementation